onestopjs/blender-minecraft-models/README.md

 If more people start contributing, I will think about creating an issue tracking all the blocks in progress.

+If you create something, you may want to check the resourcepack (in the credits section) which I used for the textures and normal maps.
+If people are interested in contributing, I will create or post a guide on how to make normal maps yourself.

+## Credits
+Thanks to MinecraftForum user [Topfpflanze91](https://www.minecraftforum.net/members/Topfpflanze91)!
+I used his [Default Improved Resourcepack](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/resource-packs/2539470-default-improved-normal-specular-parallax) for the textures and normal maps.

 ## Disclaimer
 I am a total noob in Blender, I can barely get by.
 Things probably have been done sub-optimally.
 If anyone more knowledgeable is willing to take over, I would be more than happy to!